Kardaani/notes-fullstack/README.md

 25.5.2018 Kari Eronen

+INSTALLATION

+Works at least with Linux Ubuntu 16.04.

+Install docker and make mirrors (mongo, frontend, backend).

 Make sure that MongoDB-connection is wired up and Node and React packages  are installed (npm install ...).